SASB: CG-MR-130a.1, CG-EC-410a.2, FB-FR-110b.1

-- The capital and operating costs of implementing projects will be a factor (e.g., transitioning to low-GWP refrigerants).
+- The capital and operating costs of implementing projects will remain a challenge for the foreseeable future (e.g., transitioning to low-GWP refrigerants, innovative electric vehicles).
 Low market prices and volatility of the price of fossil fuels can complicate the cost/benefit analyses.

-- Value chain (scope 3) emissions measurement and reporting remains an immature field; lack of standardized approaches and comprehensive data sets limit the ability to generate comparable, reliable and decision-useful information.
+- Value chain (Scope 3) emissions measurement and reporting remains an immature field; lack of standardized approaches and comprehensive data sets limit the ability to generate comparable, reliable, and decision-useful information.
 Please see our discussion above in Scope 3 Footprint Analysis and Target-Setting.

 - National and global catastrophic events (e.g., pandemics, recessions and economic downturns, natural disasters, geopolitical instability) can exacerbate many of the above factors.